slon is the daemon application that "runs" Slony-I replication. A slon instance must be run for each node in a Slony-I cluster.

 bigger set of SYNCs makes the

-cursor behave badly due to consuming more
+LOG cursor behave badly due to consuming more

 memory and requiring more time to sortt.